ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

        -
 ```

-**Note:** Stick with the representation above in order to check your solution against ALF, a tool for preliminary checks of the testat solution.
+**Note:** Stick with the representation above in order to check your solution against ALF (Automated Lesson Feedback), a tool for preliminary checks of the testat solution.

 ## First Step `printLargeDigit`